 VP Marketing; Jitsuin

-Rob Brown identified blockchain based solutions could be applied to challenging market problems in IoT.
-While consulting on chip-to-cloud security for Ping Identity, he discovered the root of many IoT problems lie in Identity and Access Management.
-He previously marketed and developed business at Trustonic and ARM and earned a degree in Electronic Engineering at the University of Manchester - a couple of years before we first heard of the “Internet of Things”.
+Rob co-founded Jitsuin having identified that distributed ledgers could solve challenging security problems facing the Internet of Things.
+While consulting for Ping Identity on chip-to-cloud IoT security, it became clear that a new, collaborative approach to Identity and Access Management of Things is needed to assure sustainable trust in data.
+Rob previously marketed and developed business at a trusted execution software start-up, Trustonic and marketed secure hardware technology for ARM.
+He earned a degree in Electronic Engineering at the University of Manchester - a couple of years before we first heard of the “Internet of Things”.

 Thursday, June 27